ziglibs/repository/README.md

 The fields have the following meaning:
 - `description` is a short description of what kind of packages can be found in this group.

+### `tools/`

+This folder contains the sources of the verification tools and other nice things.